dwayne-desmarais/dwayne-desmarais.github.io/index.md

 of video games when I was young.
 I began my studies in high school programming my TI-83 calculator with games and a Q-Basic class (GOTO commands for the win!).
-I obtained an Associates degree in the software programming field in my early 20’s and by that time I had been program- -ming as a hobby for over 7 years.
+I obtained an Associates degree in the software programming field in my early 20’s and by that time I had been programming as a hobby for over 7 years.
 I was self taught in a derivative of the C language in my teen years and continued my studies of Visual Basic, Java, C++, Python, MySQL, JavaScript, HTML, CSS, and Google Scripting throughout my studies and working career.